knativecon/demo22/README.md

 1. Create a GitHub issue.
    * Title: `There is a bug.`
    * Body: `Help me, please!`
-2. Observe Slack notifications in `knativecon22-direct`
+2. Observe Slack notifications in `kn-direct`

 #### Pros and Cons

 - Pro: easy to use
--
+- Pro: lightweight
 - Con: no ordering guarantee
 - Con: events can be lost